model-driven-devops/MDT-Cribl/docs/cribl_setup.md

 <img src="https://github.com/model-driven-devops/MDT-Cribl/assets/65776483/03217b7e-131e-488b-831d-9824e8dda312">
 </p>

+Go ahead click save and take a look at your data.
+It's beautiful.

 ## Baseline Eval Function

 Now we have our data broken apart into individual events (woohoo!), lets start extracting the fields from our _raw schema that are consistant across all our different telemetry